 Jamaica Country Report

 The Jamaica Labour Party (JLP), led by Andrew Holness, has undertaken fiscal reforms to boost economic growth, despite having a narrow majority in parliament.
 His government raised the personal income tax threshold to JMD1.5 million from JMD592,800, and introduced a new 30% rate for personal incomes over USD 48,000.
-Violent crime, fuelled by drug-trafficking and lottery scams, is a major problem and has led to one of the highest murder rates in the world.
+Violent crime, fuelled by drug-trafficking and lottery scams, has led to one of the highest murder rates in the world, and the government has declared state of emergency in certain parishes.
 Jamaica's heavy debt burden and reliance on tourism and remittances increase non-payment risks.

-Although transport and telecommunications infrastructure has improved in recent years, obstacles for private-sector activities include the high level of violent crime, which increases the cost of doing business because of the need to divert expenditure towards security.
+Although transport and telecommunications infrastructure has improved in recent years, obstacles for private-sector activities include the high level of violent crime, which increases the cost of doing business due to the need to divert expenditure towards security.
 Despite policies aimed at improving education, efforts to strengthen human capital have suffered because of negative net migration rates.
 Red tape and comparatively high corruption are further operational obstacles.
 The onset of the hurricane season (July–October) can have a significant negative effect on business operations.
-Severe flooding in April and November 2017 highlighted the vulnerability of existing infrastructure.
+Severe flooding in in May and October 2018 highlighted the ongoing vulnerability of existing infrastructure.

 Jamaica faces no potential war risks, as it prefers to resolve international disputes diplomatically.